-Backpack into Grand Teton and Yellowstone National Parks and the Jedediah Smith Wilderness
+Backpacking in Grand Teton National Park, Yellowstone National Parks and the Jedediah Smith Wilderness

-Rendezvous Backcountry Tours offers wilderness backpacking trips to suit all abilities and interests.
-Reserve one of our trips listed below or request custom dates to suit your schedule.
-Our trips are available after the winter snows have melted away so you can enjoy wildflower displays in July and August or autumn colors in early fall.
+Rendezvous Backcountry Tours offers backpacking trips to suit all abilities and interests.
+Reserve one of our trips below or request custom dates.
+Our trips are available May through October.

 Yellowstone National Park

 Hiking Bechler to Old Faithful

 (Rated Moderate to Easy with horses to carry the loads)

 Join us for this trip of a lifetime!

 Hike through the beauty of the southwestern Bechler region of Yellowstone National Park with its hot springs, geysers and wildlife.
 We'll travel 33 miles over four days through some of the most remote wilderness in the nation.
 We'll explore various ecosystems including pine forests, remnants of the mammoth 1988 fires, marshes and geothermal areas.
 We'll ford streams on foot, pick berries, watch the eruption of Lone Star Geyser, and soak in natural hot springs along the way.

 With the support of Kevin and Deb Little of Dry Ridge Outfitters, you will be able to hike with just a light day pack while horses carry our gear.
 Hiking averages 8-9 miles per day, mostly on flat ground with a few big hills.
 While you hike and learn about the Greater Yellowstone Ecosystem, Kevin and Deb will be setting up camp and cooking true western-style meals in Dutch ovens around the campfire.
 Our trek finishes at Old Faithful, where we'll see the famous geyser erupt and admire the historic Old Faithful Inn before our return to Teton Valley, Idaho.